Product

 Shannon is the AI workspace I’m building, and it runs on several models on purpose.
 That’s the Mixture of Models principle: each task should go to whichever one does it best today.
 Auto makes that routine, request by request, without you playing dispatcher.

 Auto sits at the top of the model picker, tagged Recommended, and it’s what you get if you never touch the menu.
-It routes between two models: straightforward requests go to Qwen3-Next, and work that needs the strongest reasoning goes to Sonnet 4.6.
+It routes between two models: straightforward requests go to Qwen3-Next, and work that needs the stronger reasoning goes to Sonnet 4.6.
 The decision is made once, before the first word of the answer, and it holds for the whole request; the model never changes mid-task.

 Your pick always wins